morihuang/DSTI_DevOps_2023/continuous-deployment/README.md

 sudo systemctl start jenkins

 ```
-Open the GUI of the jenkins engine with the password copied from
+Open the GUI of the Jenkins engine with the username set at installation step and the password copied from
 ```
 /var/lib/jenkins/secrets/initialAdminPassword
 ```

 ## Jenkins configuration
-from the jenkins GUI install plugins neccessary such as Nodejs, docker plugin, git and others
+From the Jenkins GUI install plugins necessary such as Nodejs, docker plugin, git and others

-install redis-server from your ssh connection
+Install redis-server from your ssh connection, start the server and check its status
 ```
 curl -fsSL https://packages.redis.io/gpg | sudo gpg --dearmor -o /usr/share/keyrings/redis-archive-keyring.gpg